axbjos/seng3110objectbasics/README.md

 From a command line both the **javac** (Java Compile) and **java** (Java Run) should work.

-###Clone This Repo
+### Clone This Repo

-Pick a location on your computer and clone the repo:
+Pick a location on your computer and clone this repo:

 ``` git clone https://github.com/axbjos/seng3110objectbasics.git ```